 Tree campaigners continued to press for specific examples of Flexi™–Pave in use, but were never provided with actual locations, and they eventually escalated their enquiries to the Information Commissioner.

 19th February 2016 – the Information Commissioner completed an investigation instigated by campaigners (Case Reference Number FS50596905)

-The truth was, however, sobering; neither Flexi™–Pave nor any of the other 14 ‘Engineering Solutions’ listed in the ‘Streets Ahead: First Five-year Tree-Management Strategy’ had been deployed.
+What the investigation revealed was sobering: neither Flexi™–Pave nor any of the other 14 ‘engineering solutions’ listed in the ‘Streets Ahead: First Five-year Tree-Management Strategy’ had been deployed.
 This is despite Steve Robinson, Head of Highways, telling the ‘Highway Tree Advisory Forum’ on 2nd September 2015: